msioen/msioen.github.io/aboutme.md

 show-avatar: true
 ---

 Hi!
 I'm Michiel Sioen.
-I'm a tech enthusiast, developer, geek and currently the CTO of [Flow Pilots](https://www.flowpilots.com) where we build awesome digital tools.
-Before this, I worked for 4 years at the University of Central Lancashire as an interactive C# developer.
+I'm a tech enthusiast, developer, geek and currently the Competence center lead for .NET at [ACA Group](https://www.acagroup.be/).

+In previous lives I was CTO at Flow Pilots and an interactive C# developer at the University of Central Lancashire.

 I'm the organizer of the [.NET Antwerp Meetup Group](https://www.meetup.com/nl-NL/Belgian-Mobile-NET-Developers-Group) where I occasionally speak as well.